SiLab-Bonn/pylandau/README.md

 # Installation

+The code is hosted at PyPI.
+For installation just type:

+pip install pylandau

-Download the code and put it to a directory of your choise.
+Otherwise if you want to change the code download it and put it into a directory of your choise.
 Within the directory run:

 python setup.py develop